Wellthy Clinic offers 1:1 Pregnancy Pilates.

 Are there any exercises to avoid when pregnant?

-Exercise during pregnancy is beneficial for most women, but certain exercises and activities should be avoided to ensure the safety of both the mother and the baby.
+Exercise during pregnancy is beneficial for most women, but specific exercises and activities should be avoided to ensure the safety of both the mother and the baby.

 First Trimester:

 Take It Easy: The first trimester can often bring fatigue and morning sickness.
 Listen to your body and adjust the intensity of your workouts accordingly.
-High-impact exercises and activities that involve a risk of falling should be approached with caution.
+High-impact exercises and activities involving a risk of falling should be approached cautiously.

 Stay Hydrated and Cool: Overheating can be a concern during pregnancy, so ensure you stay well-hydrated and avoid exercising in hot, humid conditions.